Henkjan1110/intro-programming-website/data/week6/4-using-existing-classes.md

 }
 ```

-Note that we have now added multiline comments above the class, its constructor and its methods.
-These comments make clear what the purpose is of the class and these methods.
-Hence, they allow a user to know what these methods do without the user having to look at their implementation.
-Note also the special characters that we have used.
-These are:
+The multiline comments added above the class, constructor, and methods in the `MovieCollection` class provide a clear understanding of their purpose.
+This allows users to know what each method does without having to look at its implementation.
+Special characters are:
 - `@param` followed by a parameter name, to indicate what each parameter in the method indicates
 - `@return` to indicate what is returned from a method

-The Javadoc comments can be handy in two ways.
-First of all, if someone reads your code, he can use the Javadoc comments to see what the class and methods are supposed to do.
-Hence, he can use the Javadoc as documentation of what he can do with your code.
-Secondly, you can also create actual documentation pages from your code.
-This can be done by going to `Tools > Generate JavaDoc`.
-If we would do this for our `MovieCollection` class, we would get the below documentation:
+Javadoc comments have two main advantages.
+Firstly, they can be used by someone reading the code to understand what the class and methods are supposed to do, effectively serving as documentation for the code.
+Secondly, documentation pages can be generated from the code using the `Tools > Generate JavaDoc` option.

 <img src="../img/javadocMovieCollection.jpeg"/>